adsbynimbus/nimbus-android-sample/README.md

 1. Ensure the Sample app is running using an Emulator or a physical device with USB Debugging enabled.
 2. Open Chrome and navigate to `chrome://inspect`.
 A list of active WebViews in com.adsbynimbus.android.sample will be
 displayed.
-3. Click the `inspect` button on the WebView named `about:blank about:blank` that matches the size of the screen.
+3. Click the `inspect` button on the WebView named `about:blank` that matches the size of the screen.
 4. In the DevTools window, select the Console tab and inspect the output for any errors.

 ##### Any errors that appear in the DevTools console can be ignored if the ad renders properly and there are minimal reporting discrepancies between Nimbus and the network serving the creative.